 As parents of teen no matter how healthy that we feel our children are.

 It is still better to be aware of the challenges that our children face and the science that we need to watch out for should they arise.
 Read article for awareness on Suicide tendency in a teenager.
-How-to find out suicidal tendency in your teen?.
+Suicide.

 Educate your son: